-At least 2.5 million Ukrainians have fled to Poland, and Caritas Poland continues to provide food, shelter, counseling, and supplies at eight border crossings.
-To date, Caritas has provided accommodation to 15,000 people - more than half of whom are children.
+More than 3.5 million Ukrainians have fled to Poland, and Caritas Poland continues to provide food, shelter, counseling, and supplies at eight border crossings.

 Working with the Ministry of Family and Social Affairs, Caritas also continues to provide accommodation and support to a growing number of unaccompanied children at centers in 8 dioceses.
 With technical support from CRS, new programming is being developed, including:

 - Cash assistance to an initial 2,000 refugee households in four dioceses

 - Piloting of a registration technology for a cash program that will reach an initial 150,000 households

 - Cross-border transport of food packets and relief supplies